gui778899/BigDataAnalysis/README.md

 # Big Data Processing with MATLAB

 ## About
-This project, developed as part of the 5011CEM module at Coventry University, presents a comprehensive analysis and implementation of big data techniques to process atmospheric science data and climate models.
+This project, developed as part of the Big Data module at Coventry University, presents a comprehensive analysis and implementation of big data techniques to process atmospheric science data and climate models.
 The data for this project was provided by the European Centre for Medium-Range Weather Forecasts (ECMWF).

 ## Project Goals
 - Utilize big data techniques to significantly reduce the processing time for large data sets.